-If you want to continue to thrive and gain a competitive advantage in the ever-changing world of digital in 2018, then it’s essential to set out a fresh plan that makes the most of the emerging trends and technologies this year.
+If you want to continue to thrive and gain a competitive advantage in the ever-changing world of digital in 2018, it’s essential to set out a fresh plan that makes the most of the emerging trends and technologies this year.

 Since consumers are now demanding a more integrated online experience, today’s forward-thinking marketers must be the ones to combine digital media with technology in order to increase the overall contribution of their digital marketing strategy.

-From the rise of mobile-first sites to voice search and personalisation, we’ve compiled some of the most prominent digital trends that we expect to see in 2018.
+From the rise of mobile-first sites, to voice search and personalisation, we’ve compiled some of the most prominent digital trends that we expect to see in 2018.
 There are some general predictions for the coming year as well as several more specific points which could help your digital business to boost its ROI in 2018.

 AR will revolutionise video advertising forever

 Augmented Reality means that brands can now merge real-world imagery with digital and augmented objects in a new and innovative way.
 Think Pokémon Go, Snapchat, and even Facebook’s newly introduced AR picture lenses which enable users to place virtual objects into the real world.

 One of the most recent collaborations was Google’s Star Wars AR stickers which were designed to celebrate the release of The Last Jedi movie.
 The AR program works through the camera of Pixel 2 smartphones and it allows users to place stormtroopers and other characters from the movie into their everyday lives.

 AR Technology is set to transform e-commerce in the new year.
 The tail end of 2017 saw furniture brands such as Ikea using AR with their ‘Ikea Place’ app to demonstrate to online shoppers what new furniture would look like in their own homes before even buying it.